Houston is home to BP’s U.S. headquarters, and it also represents the company’s largest employee base anywhere in the world.

 Its Lower 48 business — which is separate from but wholly owned by BP — operates about 800 oil and gas wells in the East Texas Basin and about 1,200 wells in the Texas Panhandle.
 The business also has an interest in another 1,500 wells in the South Texas Eagle Ford Shale, through its joint venture with Lewis Energy.

 In 2017, BP’s Lower 48 business expanded its presence in the east Texas portion of the Haynesville–Bossier shale gas fairway, which is one of America’s deepest shale fairways.

 Elsewhere in the state, BP’s Texas City Chemicals plant (TCC) is a leading producer of paraxylene and metaxylene, which help make everything from clothes and carpets to soda bottles and surfboards.
 Located about 60 miles southeast of the company’s U.S. headquarters in Houston, TCC can produce enough paraxylene each year to make seat belts for 1.1 billion cars.

-Meanwhile, BP has invested more than $1 billion in Texas wind power, and the company’s four wind farms in the state can generate enough electricity to power all the homes in a city the size of Arlington or Corpus Christi.
-Using advanced technology, teams centrally monitor all BP wind sites — 24 hours a day, seven days a week — while working with colleagues in the field to enhance performance, reliability and safety.
+BP also has invested more than $1 billion in Texas wind power, and its four wind farms in the state can generate enough electricity to power all the homes in a city the size of Arlington or Corpus Christi.
+Using advanced technology, the company’s Remote Operations Center in Houston centrally monitors all BP wind sites — 24 hours a day, seven days a week — while working with colleagues in the field to enhance performance, reliability and safety.

-BP’s Houston Monitoring Center provides round-the-clock support for deepwater well operations in the Gulf of Mexico, ensuring that offshore personnel receive 24/7 assistance from onshore experts — and extra sets of eyes on the company’s wells.
-Specialists in the Monitoring Center are in constant communication with rig teams to help analyze real-time data, focusing on pumps, pits, flow pressures and rates.
+The Global Monitoring Center provides round-the-clock support for deepwater well operations in the Gulf of Mexico, ensuring that offshore personnel receive 24/7 assistance from onshore experts — and extra sets of eyes on the company’s wells.